-A Traffic Impact Analysis (TIA) dated June 20, 2018 and a Traffic Memo dated July 27, 2018, have been provided as part of this application package.
+A Traffic Impact Analysis (TIA) dated June 20, 2018 and a Traffic Memo dated July 27, 2018, were approved as part of the original approval and have been provided as part of this application package.

 The applicant is requesting alternative street standards for the proposed internal streets, to 50-feet in width where 60-feet is required.
 The site topography and shape create a physical constraint that makes it very difficult to comply with the standard right of way width of 60 feet.